youngfreezy/github-favorites-app/README.md

 ### Steps to run the  \App using Docker:
 in the root of the project run `docker-compose build && docker-compose up`

+see note in `server/server.ts` if you are having issues running locally, you'll need to update REPO_SERVER_URL to the name of the container in your docker daemon that is exposing port 8080